Brand Logo

 Step 3: Write your music prompt.

 Describe the genre, mood, instruments, and energy level.
 Be specific enough to guide the AI but leave room for creative interpretation.
 Prompts that are too vague produce generic results.
 Prompts that are too restrictive can sound stiff.
-The sweet spot is a clear description of what the listener should feel, supported by a few concrete musical details.
+The sweet spot is a clear description of what the listener should feel, anchored by two or three concrete musical details like specific instruments, a BPM range, and a real-world reference point.
+For example, 'feels like a late-night drive through a quiet city' gives the AI a richer creative direction than 'chill and moody' alone.

 Step 4: Generate and review.